Woodmont Doors section index

 You can order doors unfinished.
 They will be fine sanded and ready for you to stain.
 If you are planning on painting your doors, order paint grade.
 The wood is prepared differently and ready for you to paint.
 Paint grade is predominately maple, but could have some poplar mixed in.
 It will be light tone wood and as even as possible.
 You will prime and paint and no grain will show through.

-Here are what the unfinished maple, cherry, and oak look like.
+Here are what the unfinished stain grade maple and oak look like.

 On the quotation and ordering form, in the wood finish section, you have these options: